adobe/aquarium-fish/README.md

 For now the policy is quite simple - `admin` user can do anything, regular users can just use the cluster (create application, list their resources and so on).
-The applications & resources could contain sensitive information (like jenkins agent secret), so user will see just the owned applications and will be able to control only them.
+The applications & resources could contain sensitive information (like jenkins agent secret), so user can see just the owned applications and are able to control only them.

 ## Implementation

-Go was chosen due to its go-dqlite, simple one-binary executable resources management with embedded sql database that is synced automatically between the nodes.
-It's needed to store cluster information for decision making (for example: which node will allocate the requested resources to handle the workload in the most efficient way).
+Go was initially chosen because of go-dqlite, but became quite useful and modern way of making a self-sufficient one-executable service which can cover multiple areas without performance sacrifice.
+The way it manages dependencies and subroutines, structures logic makes it much better than python for such purpose.
+Eventually we've moved away from dqlite (adobe/aquarium-fish#1) but stick with go for good.

 Resource drivers are the way nodes managing the resources.
 For example - if I have VMWare Fusion installed on my machine - I can run Fish and it's VMX driver will automatically detect that it can